 The state of Illinois recently changed naming conventions for teaching certification types.
 To view the complete list of name changes, click here.

-Consider getting your special education master's degree at NLU if you:
+Consider getting your master's degree in special education at NLU if you:

 - Would like to build a career in special education

 - Want to study at a well-established teaching institution

 Why NLU for a Graduate Degree in Special Education

 NLU has a long-standing reputation for its education and teacher training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Since 1886, we’ve trained thousands of Chicago-area teachers, and continue to graduate the majority of Illinois’ Golden Apple Award winners — one of the most prestigious teacher honors in the state.
 NLU’s special education graduate program has an updated curriculum that aims to prepare teachers for the changing and increasingly complex professional roles of special educator in today’s schools.
 The combination and scheduling of coursework and intensive clinical experience enable students to practice what they are learning in the field.

 Based on the IBSE Special Education Certification Structure and Content Area Standards, our curriculum will prepare you to work in a variety of education settings and in different roles in a/an: